Gazmaths/gazmaths.github.io/_pages/portfolio.md

 * 🔄 SQL and Python Remain Consistent

- As core languages for data manipulation and analysis, SQL and Python continue to demonstrate strong and steady relevance across multiple domains including data science, backend development, and automation.
+ As core languages for data manipulation and analysis, SQL and Python continue to demonstrate strong and steady relevance across multiple domains, including data science, backend development, and automation.

 **🧩 Key Takeaways & Recommendations**
 * Investing in technology training is crucial—particularly in developing countries—to bridge skill gaps and drive innovation.